arcedo/arcedo/ReadMe.md

 With over a year of experience.
 Based in Barcelona, Spain, \
 I'm passionate about both dev and design. \
-I’m focusing on backend, exploring \
+I’m focusing on software dev, exploring \
 better, more efficient \
 ways to code.